alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 WHERE review_text is not null
 ```

-`Config`uration Block:
+Configuration block:
 * `materialized = 'incremental'`: This setting configures the model to use incremental materialization.
 In dbt, incremental models only process and add new or updated data since the last run, rather than rebuilding the entire table.
 This is useful for large datasets where full refreshes are time-consuming and resource-intensive.
 * `on_schema_change='fail'`: This setting specifies the action dbt should take if there is a change in the schema of the source table.
 Setting this to 'fail' means that the incremental model will fail if there is a schema change detected in the source data.
 This is a safety measure to prevent unexpected issues caused by schema changes.

 Up until now, all views and tables were recreated every time we executed `dbt run`.
-However, with incremental materialization, we maintain a stable table (fct_reviews) that is updated incrementally.
+However, with incremental materialization, we maintain a stable table (`fct_reviews`) that is updated incrementally.

 If there is a schema change upstream, we need to be aware of it and react accordingly.
-By setting on_schema_change to 'fail', we ensure that any unexpected schema changes will cause the model to fail, prompting us to address the issue before proceeding.
+By setting `on_schema_change` to 'fail', we ensure that any unexpected schema changes will cause the model to fail, prompting us to address the issue before proceeding.

-But I also need to tell DVT how to increment.
-I need to tell DVT, what are the new records right?
+But I also need to tell DBT how to increment.
+I need to tell DBT, what are the new records right?
 How it knows from record that it's new are not.
 And here I can go and simply create a jinjar if statements for this.

 ```SQL
 {% if is_incremental() %}
   AND review_date > (select max(review_date) from {{ this }})
 {% endif %}
 ```
 * This section uses Jinja templating to add conditional logic to the query.
-The `is_incremental()` function checks if the model is running in incremental mode.
+* The `is_incremental()` function checks if the model is running in incremental mode.
-* If the model is running incrementally, the condition `AND review_date > (select max(review_date) from {{ this }})` is added to the WHERE clause.
+* If the model is running incrementally, the condition
+  * `AND review_date > (select max(review_date) from {{ this }})` is added to the
+  * `WHERE` clause `review_text`
-  * `review_date > (select max(review_date) from {{ this }}):` This ensures that only new records with a review_date greater than the maximum review_date already present in the target table (represented by {{ this }}) are included in the incremental run.
+* This ensures that only new records with a review_date greater than the maximum review_date already present in the target table (represented by {{ this }}) are included in the incremental run.

-Now, notice for a second how much freedom this leaves you because.
+> Now, notice for a second how much freedom this leaves you because.
 Here, if you want to have some more sophisticated logic, like working on an updated feared or anything doing with IDs, whatever.
 You're free to express it here in SQL.

 ```SQL
 (dbt_env) ➜  dbt_learn git:(main) ✗ cat models/fct/fct_reviews.sql